jessicafu232/jessicafu232/README.md

 * Javascript
 * ...and more!

 📫 Let's connect!
-Find me on [[LinkedIn profile](https://www.linkedin.com/in/jessica-t-fu/)https://www.linkedin.com/in/jessica-t-fu/] or drop me an email at [jessicafu232@gmail.com].
+Find me on [LinkedIn profile](https://www.linkedin.com/in/jessica-t-fu/) or drop me an email at jessicafu232@gmail.com!